eddiedunn/terminal/roles/user_setup/BINARY_MANAGEMENT.md

 # Terminal Setup Role: Binary & Extras Management Design

 ## Overview
-This document describes the unified, extensible system for managing CLI tool binaries, completions, and auxiliary files in the `terminal_setup` Ansible role.
-The design enables fully automated, rootless, cross-platform installation for a wide variety of tools—regardless of how their upstream releases are structured.
+This document describes the actual, current system for managing CLI tool binaries and completions in the modular Ansible collection.
+The system is fully automated, rootless, and cross-platform, and is now split into two main data sources:

+- **Binaries:** Defined in `defaults/main.yml` for each tool, per OS/arch, with download/extract rules.
+- **Completions:** Defined centrally in `files/completions_metadata.yml` for each tool and shell, with download/generation rules.

+The `download_helper.py` script orchestrates both binaries and completions, staging all necessary files in the role's `files/` directory for later installation by the role.

 ---

-## Data Model: Tool Definition Schema (YAML)
+## Data Model: Binaries and Completions

+### Binaries (in `defaults/main.yml`)
-Each tool is defined in `defaults/main.yml` using a flexible schema supporting:
+Each tool is defined with a flexible schema, for example:
-- **Binaries:** Main executables, per OS/arch, with custom download/extract rules.
-- **Completions & Extras:** Per-shell or per-purpose auxiliary files, each with custom download/extract rules.

-### Tool YAML Example
 ```yaml
 - name: sheldon
   version: "0.8.2"